Kyoyooo/Matrix-Multiplication-Performance-Comparison/README.md

 - Execute all the cells in the notebook from top to bottom by selecting `Run" > "Run All Cells` or `Kernel` - `Restart Kernel & Run All Cells...`

 The notebook's timing framework is fully automated and will perform the following actions:
-- Compile the matrix_mult.c file into an executable named matrix_mult.
+- Compile the `matrix_mult.c` file into an executable file named `matrix_mult`.
 - Run the performance tests for all three implementations across a range of matrix sizes.
 - Collect and average the timing data.
 - Generate a summary table and plots to visualize the results.
-- Automatically remove the compiled C executable (matrix_mult) upon completion to keep the directory clean.
+- Automatically remove the compiled C executable file (`matrix_mult`) upon completion to keep the directory clean.